devpunks/snuggsi/README.md

 Great so far!🎉  Although your Element behaves like any other `HTMLElement`, we should add some functionality custom to your needs.

-Next we need to pass a `class` description to the function returned by your `Element` definition.
+Next, we need to pass a `class` description to the function returned by your `Element` definition.

 ```javascript
 // <hello-world> … </hello-world>